Investment Flow Chart Analysis - 3-21-2025

 Remember pigs get slaughtered.

-The daily charts show recent daily action in both the NASDAQ and the S&P 500.
-The view to the right of each chart shows in detail recent trends and volume movement.
+The Elder daily impulse charts show recent daily action in both the NASDAQ and the S&P 500.

 \

-The longer-term trend shown in the first set of charts suggests a positive market while the daily charts suggest a turning point may be at hand.
-The past week saw a change in the market's tone. .
+The longer-term trend shown in the first set of charts suggests a changing market while the daily charts suggest a turning point may be at hand.
+The past week saw a change in the market's tone as the Trump effect might be stalling.

 We continue to run the various IBD and StockCharts screens each day but the current political and economic conditions suggest that prudence is justified.